FrankGrieger/myObjectDetector/README.md

 A `VNCoreMLRequest` is created.
 To retrieve the output, a closure is used which has a `request` object that contains a `results` property.
 This property is an arry of `VNClassificationObservation` objects.
 The application picks the first item in the list to read the properties `identifier` and `confidence`.
 The `VNImageRequestHandler` of the Vision framework is used to perform the `request`.
-To publish the changes `DispatchQueue.main.async` is used to return from the background thread.
+To publish the changes `DispatchQueue.main.async` is used to return the results from the background thread.

 ```swift
 let request = VNCoreMLRequest(model: model) { (finishedReq, err) in